Adjusting Mealtime Insulin (rapid-acting, bolus)

 Sarah (68 kg) is going swimming 2 hours after breakfast.
 She will be swimming for 1 hour.
 According to the table she will use up 56 g of carbohydrate per hour.

-REMEMBER that if on any of these occasions the exercise doesn’t happen for some reason that you will probably need to take a correction to bring the blood sugar down instead of the exercise!
+That if on any of the occasions the exercise doesn’t happen for some reason that you will probably need to take a correction to bring the blood sugar down instead of the exercise!